Learning Guide: Supporting the Mental Well-Being of Gen Z Workers

 Learn how employers can create a supportive and mental health-friendly workplace for all workers, including “Gen Z” workers.

-The COVID-19 pandemic deepened an ongoing mental health crisis, particularly among young people.
 According to the U.S. Census Bureau’s 2022 Household Pulse Survey, nearly half of 18-24-year-olds surveyed reported symptoms of anxiety and depression, and this was true whether or not they were employed.

 Members of “Generation Z,” born from 1997-2012, are transitioning into the workplace and bringing a focus on mental health and well-being.
 Creating a supportive and mental health-friendly workplace for all workers, including “Gen Z” workers, can help employers attract top candidates, retain talented workers, and increase productivity and performance.
 Employers can position themselves as mental health-friendly workplaces to recruit young talent from historically underserved communities, including those with disabilities.